 ISACA nonmembers: US $85

-Please note that effective with 2012 renewal payments, individuals who are renewing 3 or more ISACA certifications will receive a discount on the 3rd and 4th renewal fees of $15 for members and $35 for nonmembers.
+Individuals who are renewing 3 or more ISACA certifications will receive a discount on the 3rd and 4th renewal fees.
+For 2014 renewal the discount is $20 for members and $35 for nonmembers.

 The CGEIT CPE policy requires the attainment of CPE hours over an annual and three-year certification period.
 CGEITs must comply with the following requirements to retain certification: